AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 In timescale terms it looks like this:

 - GHC 6.10 will have nothing new at all

 - Immediately after the code fork for 6.10 we'll commit the new stuff for Step 1 and Step 2.
 By the end of 2008 (latest) we hope to be using the Step 2 pipeline in anger, and can discard the existing code generator entirely.
 To be fair, at this point you probably won't see any performance improvements; indeed compilation could be a bit slower.
 But the pipeline will be far more modular and flexible.

-- Work on Step 3 will proceed in 2009.
+- Work on Step 3 will proceed in 2009, but at a slower pace because John's internship ends in Oct 2008.

 - At the same time, others can help!
 In particular, Cmm-to-Cmm optimisations will be easy.
 And some of them really should yield performance improvements.

 ## Bugs